Self-Employment Tax Rate: Everything You Need to Know

 What Is the Difference Between Taxes as an Employee vs. Self-Employed Taxes?

 An employee's annual income is reported on a W-2 form.
 The W-4 form is used to determine how much tax will be withheld.
 If taxes are owed, this will be calculated when the tax return is filled out and submitted by the employee.
 Form 1040 is the standard form for filing income tax.

 Income earned by a self-employed business owner is generally reported via Schedule C. An independent contractor reports income via a 1099-MISC form.
 Any tax due is usually paid via quarterly estimated payments on or around the 15th of April, June, September, and January using form 1040-ES.
 If quarterly estimated taxes are not paid, they will be calculated on the year-end tax return.
 The IRS may impose a penalty if the amount due is over $1,000.
 The tax penalty is based on the tax return.
 If taxes are owed, the penalty is added to that figure.
 If there is a refund, the penalty amount will be deducted from that figure.

 If you need help with the self-employment tax rate, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.